OpenJSCAD

 difference(cube({ size: 3, center: true }), sphere({ r: 2, center: true }))

-• Can take bunch of arguments or array
+• Can take multiple arguments or an array of shapes.

 Onward

-You now know enough to do create nearly any 3D shape (or an approximation to it) with OpenJSCAD.
+You now know enough to create nearly any 3D shape (or an approximation of it) with OpenJSCAD.